ArashAzhand/Swarm_Intelligence/PSO_NQueen_Problem/README.md

 This implementation leverages PSO to solve the N-Queen problem effectively, especially for large `N`.
 It finds a conflict-free solution by minimizing diagonal attacks in a competitive number of iterations.

-If you find this repository helpful, please consider giving it a ⭐ to show your support!
+If you find this repository helpful, please consider giving it a ⭐!